Ineffable Ontological Detanglement .: Introspective Assistance & Mental Analysis Manual

 The only part of flying that ever really triggered any anxiety with me was takeoff and landing.
 It pretty much resolved by the time I was a teenager I was fine.
 In Steinbach there was a guy who would fly his prop plane over our neighbourhood all afternoon and night.
 I like that guy.
 Stop flying over my house I have PTSD and some sort of phobia.
 One of the students of that academy actually did crash their plane into the ground and exploded.
 Luckily he was flying over a farmer's field.
 That other guy was fine I was concerned when I heard the story but he wasn't in the plane, no don't worry about it I always knew this was a me problem.

 I'm always a little surreal dream feelings to planes taking off and landing.
-Watching it on psychedelics at the park by the airport.
+Watching it on psychedelics at the park by the airport, my second major trip with Travis and his friend.
+My workplace is like a fence away and they think I'm sick right now.
+It barely bothered me.
 I assumed I was feeling purely nostalgia for my walks with my paternal Grandfather to the corner of Ness and Mount Royal to watch the planes taking off and landing, the general vibes of living age four to age fourteen a field away from the airport, but I guess I had some other stuff.
 At work, watching planes take off and land, I was also feeling an extra dimension of tension, I could feel it.
 I thought we were both in the same "Cool" but I guess I was in a better "Cool."
 The speed hit even more alarming.

 You thought this world was fun and games, no, this is real, we live in the world that is real.